etomica/mapped-averaging/docs/source/getting_started.rst

 * Using pyhma script:

-In the folder containing OUTCAR file/files, create a new file named pyhma.in which specifies the simulation temperature (K), excess harmonic pressure from lattice pressure (GPa), number of equilibrium steps, and blocksize respectively as shown below.
+In the folder containing OUTCAR file/files, create a new file named pyhma.in which specifies the simulation temperature (K), excess harmonic pressure from lattice pressure (GPa), number of equilibrium steps, and blocksize respectively:

 .. code-block:: bash